Ace the NHS Scientist Training Programme (STP) Situational Judgement Test

 This reaction does not help Tom find a solution.
 It is not appropriate to involve a third party before attempting to speak to Bob directly.
 When Tom speaks to a colleague who knows both of them and tells about Bob’s bad behaviour, it can be perceived as gossip that can cause problems in the future.
 It is not awful reaction since it attempts to find a neutral opinion to decide the matter relatively fairly.

+Our PrepPack is updated to match the current iteration of the test, and includes extra practice to the official Pearson preparation, with accurate STP SJT questions!
 Each question comes with detailed solutions, and the pack also includes study guides with top tips for passing the exam.

 Brief Overview of the Scientist Training Programme